hammerheim-game/hammerheim-rules/8-scenarios.md

 4 Lucky Charm
 5 Holy (Unholy) Relic
 6 Cathayan Silk Cloak
-All of the above are described in the Mordheim rules except for the Wooden Man.
+All of the above are described in the Hammerheim rules except for the Wooden Man.
 For rules on the Wooden Man, see new items opposite.
 Starting the game